 What We Learned from 100+ Law Firm iManage Exports

-After supporting 100+ law firm exports from iManage, we compiled the data on matter sizes, failure points, and what separates a smooth export from a painful one.
+After 100+ law firm iManage exports, we compiled the data on matter sizes, failure points, and what separates a smooth export from a painful one.

-Over the past several years, MatterExport has been used by 100+ law firms to export documents from iManage Work 10 — both on-premises and cloud deployments.
-We've seen matters ranging from a handful of documents to well over 100,000 — across small to mid-size firms that need a fast, reliable way to get documents out of iManage without standing up server infrastructure.
+Over the past several years, MatterExport has been used by 100+ organisations to export documents from iManage Work 10 — both on-premises and cloud deployments.
+We've seen matters ranging from a handful of documents to well over 100,000 — across firms of all sizes that need a fast, reliable way to get documents out of iManage without standing up server infrastructure.

 We compiled what we've learned into this article.
 Some of it confirmed what we expected.
 Some of it surprised us.